rieske/event-sourced-account-go/README.md

 make docker-run
 ```

-Alternatively, two instances packaged in a docker container, connected to a mysql container and
+Alternatively, two instances packaged in a docker container, connected to a Postgres container and
 exposed via Envoy Proxy load balancer using:
 ```
 make compose-run
 ```
 This time the service will also be accessible on localhost:8080, just that this time requests
 will go via a load balancer to two service instances in a round robin fashion and with a shared
-mysql database.
+Postgres database.

 ### Monitoring